The 10 Greatest American Hockey Players Ever

 Jonathan Quick, New York Rangers (Jess Starr/The Hockey Writers)

 Quick also led a Jennings Trophy-winning tandem in the 2013-14 season and the 2017-18 season.
-But it was his clutch postseason performance that gave him a slight edge amongst these three, three of the greatest American goaltenders of all time.
+But it was his clutch postseason performance that give him a slight edge against the other greatest American goaltenders in league history.

 7) Pat LaFontaine